British Airways Baggage Fees 2020: What To Expect

 Overweight and oversized baggage fees on British Airways, like most airlines, can be pretty expensive.
 Taking the time to actually weigh and measure your bags before leaving for the airport can be a great way to avoid these costs.
 Use a luggage scale to weigh your bags for the most accurate weight; if your bag is overweight, consider removing some items or transferring some of them to your carry-on bag instead.

 When measuring your bags for size, be sure to include any wheels or handles in your measurement for accuracy.
-Take time to measure your carry-on bags to make sure they conform to the airline’s requirements as well.
+Take time to measure your best carry-on bags to make sure they conform to the airline’s requirements as well.
 Otherwise, you may be asked to check your bag and pay additional fees at the gate.